eclipse-edc/MinimumViableDataspace/README.md

 "provider-qna" and "provider-manufacturing" both have two data assets each, named `"asset-1"` and `"asset-2"` but neither
 "provider-qna" nor "provider-manufacturing" expose their catalog endpoint directly to the internet.
-Instead, the catalog server (Bob) provides a catalog that contains special assets (think: pointers) to both "provider-qna"'s and "provider-manufacturing"'s connectors.
+Instead, the catalog server (provider company) provides a catalog that contains special assets (think: pointers) to both "provider-qna"'s and "provider-manufacturing"'s connectors.
 We call this a "root catalog", and the pointers are called "catalog assets".
 This means, that by resolving the root catalog, and by following the links in it, "Consumer Corp" can resolve the actual asset from "provider-qna" and